patrickbail/cubetower-dt/virtual_lab_run.md

 * -p | --path: A .json file that specifies the path the robot takes.
 Extracted path or pose data generated from `parse_bag.py` belongs here
 * -i | --interpolate: If provided a .json file of recorded image or pointcloud data with timestamps then interpolate missing poses.
 Extracted data generated from `parse_bag.py` belongs here
 * -l | --lidar: If specified, a lidar scan will be done and a registered pointcloud will be saved in `_out_pcd`
-* -s | --stereo: If specified, a scan with stereo vision will be done and images at every step will be saved in `_out_annot`
+* -s | --stereo: If specified, a scan with stereo vision will be done and images at every step will be saved in `_out_image`
+* -L | --lerp: If specified, a linear interpolation between two poses will be done, instead of using the path provided via the -p argument
+* -E | --early_stopping: If specified a value, simulation will be stopped early according to the provided value